 A plastic, acrylic, or silicone IOL is then implanted in the eye to replace the natural lens.

-After surgery is completed, your doctor may place a shield over your eye.
+After the surgery is completed, your doctor may place a shield over your eye.
 After a short stay in the outpatient recovery area, you will be allowed to go home.